GCSE RE at City of Birmingham School

 Secondary Religious Education at City of Birmingham School

-Religious Education in our secondary centres will be delivered to all pupils for one lesson per week.
+Religious Education in our KS3 campuses will be delivered to all pupils for two half terms per year.
+In KS 4, all pupils are timetabled for one lesson per week and will study the AQA GSCE Religious Studies short course.
 A range of topics are covered though a mostly thematic approach, allowing pupils to investigate a range of themes from a wide variety of world views.
 We will cover aspects of each of the major religions that are represented in the United Kingdom today and investigate diversity within religious traditions and in the wider, secular world.

 Through studying religious education, our pupils will acquire core knowledge and understanding of the beliefs and practices of the religions and worldviews which not only shape their history and culture but which guide their own development.